Alfred Hitchcock Presents Collectors’ Guide

 Ken Mogg episode reviews: “Back for Christmas” (1956), “Banquo’s Chair” (1959) and “An Unlocked Window” (1965).

-There are repeated calls for both of Hitch’s iconic original TV series to be released on Blu-ray but though they were both shot on 35mm film, there are simply no HD masters in existence.
+Though they’ve long been available on DVD and streaming, there are repeated calls for both of Hitch’s iconic original TV series to be released on Blu-ray but despite being shot on 35mm film, there are simply no HD masters in existence.
 To make them would involve scanning the original negatives or earliest extant materials, and possibly reconstructing/editing each episode from scratch; don’t forget, there are well over 200 hours of programming.
 This has happened for various popular TV programmes of the era, perhaps most notably The Twilight Zone (1959–1964) and Star Trek: The Original Series (1966–1969).
 But it’s an extremely laborious, expensive process that’s only viable for shows capable of repaying the massive investment via physical and streaming releases, broadcast syndication rights, etc. I believe that, given time, Presents/Hour is up to the task but then I’m not the one holding the purse strings.

 Alfred Hitchcock Presents graveyard intro